Skip to content

 Unknown placeholders fail config loading with a clear error.
 This is deliberate: Open Cowork does not implicitly pull arbitrary secrets from the host environment, so downstream configs have to opt each variable in.

-Provider credentials the user enters in the app's UI take a separate path (through settings.json and provider.options.<runtimeKey> in the built OpenCode config) and do not need to be listed in allowedEnvPlaceholders.
+Provider credentials the user enters in the app's UI take a separate path (through the app settings store, settings.enc in production, and provider.options.<runtimeKey> in the built OpenCode config) and do not need to be listed in allowedEnvPlaceholders.

 Worked example

-A downstream distribution that brands the app "Acme Cowork", ships one custom provider, one internal MCP, and one internal skill would look like:
+A downstream distribution that brands the app "Example Cowork", ships one custom provider, one internal MCP, and one internal skill would look like:

 ├── config.json